adc90/SandBox/README.md

 Collection of code scraps I've written mainly for learning purposes.
-Keeping them on github so I can come back to them.
+More or less just a scratch pad, I figured I'd keep this stuff on github so I could look at it later if I needed to.